-The NBC-owned collection system consists entirely of interceptor sewers to collect local flows throughout the member communities and provide a pathway to the treatment plant, with CSO outfalls along the way acting as relief points during wet weather to prevent system backups into buildings
+The NBC-owned collection system consists entirely of interceptor sewers to collect local flows throughout the member communities and provide a pathway to the treatment plant, with CSO outfalls along the way acting as relief points during wet weather to prevent system backups into buildings or at street level.
+The interceptors being evaluated in this

-ms. m n host eases, the existing interceptor network does

-۶ Advantages
+\succ Advantages

 Eases siting requirements of tunnel dropshafts or storage

 / treatment facilities

 Provides additional system storage

 Low operation and maintenance costs

 Helps relieve strained collection systems

 \succ Disadvantages

 Major disruption of surface roads

 Deep excavation / Micro-tunneling

 May require land or easement acquisition

 Potential for utility conflicts

 \succ Considerations

 Extreme weather resiliency

-Inter-basin transfers of flows
+Inter basis transfors of flows

-or at street level.
-The interceptors being evaluated in this section are not being proposed to "upsize" or replace the existing interceptors, but to provide a pathway to the Pawtucket Tunnel for existing CSO outfall flows that are remote in relation to the proposed tunnel alignment.
+section are not being proposed to "upsize" or replace the existing interceptors, but to provide a pathway to the Pawtucket Tunnel for existing CSO outfall flows that are remote in relation to the proposed tunnel alignment.
 There is one interceptor that is being evaluated as relief storage discussed in section 4.8.